Financial Aid

 How to appeal:

-1. Complete a SAP appeal form (available in the Financial Aid Office)
+1. Complete a SAP appeal form (the link to the DocuSign form is included in the Notification)

-2. Appeal is due to the Financial Aid Office within seven calendar days of notification.
+2. Appeal is due to the Financial Aid Office within fourteen (14) calendar days of notification.

 3. The appeal must explain why he/she failed to make satisfactory progress and what has changed in their situation that will allow them to make satisfactory progress at the next evaluation.

-4. Students must submit a SAP appeal form, a current MBC transcript, and a letter of explanation of mitigating circumstances with all appropriate documentation attached.
+4. Students must submit a SAP appeal form and a letter of explanation of mitigating circumstances with all appropriate documentation attached.
+The appeal committee will not view incomplete documents.

 The Satisfactory Academic Progress Appeals Committee will review the request and make a decision within ten business days of the receipt of the appeal.
 Written notification of the decision will be forwarded to the student.
 The decision of the Appeals Committee is final.